Nikon P950 vs Olympus PEN-F

 It is notable that the P950 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the P950 and the PEN-F are recent models that are part of the current product line-up.
-The P950 replaced the earlier Nikon P900, while the PEN-F does not have a direct predecessor.
+The P950 is a recent model that features in the current product line-up of Nikon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.